kvarak/dnd/docs/_Classes/sorcerer.md

 </div>
 </div>
 </div>
 </div>

 The wellspring of your arcane might lies not with an eldritch bloodline or the interference of wild magic, but with a deep cache of arcane power, stored within an ancient magic item.
 By fate, or perhaps by the item's wishes, your soul has become entwined with this magic item, which remains always at your side, empowering your abilities and motivating your quest.

 ### Relic Bond
-Starting at 1st level, your very soul is bonded to a unique magic item, called a relic, from which you manifest your arcane might.
+Your very soul is bonded to a unique magic item, called a relic, from which you manifest your arcane might.
 If your relic is ever lost or destroyed, it manifests at your side when you next take a long rest.
 Choose one of the following options:

 <div class="columnstwo">